Meet the Faculty

 Haley is from Northern Wisconsin so in her free time she likes to head north to spend time with her family.
 She also enjoys reading, relaxing in the sun, and snuggling up with her dog, Polly.

-In her free time, Kristina enjoys spending time with her spouse, toddler and three cats.
-Some of her hobbies are gardening, playing piano, and Yoga.
+In her free time, Sophie loves spending time with her cats as well as her siblings.
+Some of her hobbies include reading, hiking, and painting.

 Bio to come.